catness/100-days-of-code/log.md

 * Fixed another scrolling bug which showed up with different screen resolutions.

 * Added the main menu with a few (so far empty) submenus.

+### Day 98: 2019-08-06

+* Added the config file, so far only the resolution option (so I don't have to recompile anymore when testing the game in different resolutions!)